From Ideal to Real: Unified and Data-Efficient Dense Prediction for Real-World Scenarios: Experiments

 \subsection{Main results}

-\subsubsection{Comparison with general-purpose models}
+\subsubsection{Comparison with General-Purpose Models}

-To evaluate the generalization ability of DenseDiT across diverse real-world scenarios, we compare its performance on the DenseWorld benchmark with several strong general-purpose models.
-For pixel-level regression tasks, we select five stable baselines: Marigold~\cite{ke2024repurposing}, EcoDepth~\cite{patni2024ecodepth}, SQLdepth~\cite{wang2024sqldepth}, ZeoDepth~\cite{bhat2023zoedepth}+PF~\cite{li2024patchfusion}, and Depth-Anything~\cite{yang2024depth}+PF~\cite{li2024patchfusion}.
-For pixel-level classification tasks, we include three widely used general-purpose baselines: SAM~\cite{kirillov2023segment}, CLIPSeg~\cite{luddecke2022image}, and Grounded-SAM~\cite{ren2024grounded}.
-Table~\ref{tab:comparison_general_models} presents the quantitative comparison results.
-Overall, DenseDiT outperforms all competing models on all tasks in DenseWorld, despite training under limited supervision.
+To evaluate the generalizability of DenseDiT in various real-world scenarios, we compare its performance on the DenseWorld benchmark with several strong general-purpose models known for their strong zero-shot capabilities to perform various dense prediction tasks directly.
+For pixel-level regression tasks, we select five stable baselines: Marigold~\cite{ke2024repurposing}, EcoDepth~\cite{patni2024ecodepth}, SQLdepth~\cite{wang2024sqldepth}, ZeoDepth~\cite{bhat2023zoedepth}+PF~\cite{li2024patchfusion}, and Depth-Anything~\cite{yang2024depth}+PF.
+For pixel-level classification tasks, we include three established general-purpose baselines: SAM~\cite{kirillov2023segment}, CLIPSeg~\cite{luddecke2022image}, and Grounded-SAM~\cite{ren2024grounded}.
+Table~\ref{tab:comparison_general_models} presents the quantitative results.
+DenseDiT outperforms all baselines on all tasks in DenseWorld, despite training under limited supervision.
 DenseDiT achieves an average D-Score of 0.944 and an average S-Score of 0.744, surpassing the second-best models by 4.8\% and 45.3\%, respectively.
-These results underscore DenseDiT’s strong generalization ability across diverse real-world scenarios and its practicality for efficient dense prediction under limited supervision.
-Detailed results for non-unified metrics are reported in the Appendix~\ref{sec: detail_reses}.
-We further evaluate DenseDiT on additional real-world dense prediction benchmarks, and the promising results are provided in Appendix~\ref{sec: additional_results}.
+These results highlight DenseDiT’s strong generalizability across diverse real-world scenarios and its practicality for data-efficient dense prediction given the data scarcity inherent to real-world scenarios.
+Detailed metrics for two representative tasks are presented in Table~\ref{tab:Detail Fog Depth Est.} and Table~\ref{tab: Detail Cardiac Screen.} to enhance the interpretability of evaluation results; results for all other tasks are in the supplementary material.
+These detailed metrics align consistently with the trends reflected in the D/S-Score.

-We also train a single DenseDiT model on data mixed from all tasks.
-Although its performance is lower than training separately on each task, it substantially outperforms all baselines across all tasks, further confirming DenseDiT’s strong generalization ability under limited supervision.
+We also train a single DenseDiT model on mixed-task data to assess multi-task learning capability.
+Although it is slightly weaker than per-task training, a result consistent with the known challenges of multi-task learning across disparate tasks and domains, it still outperforms all baselines.
+This demonstrates its robustness under limited supervision, a setting that closely reflects real-world application constraints.
+Certain tasks even benefit from mixed training, indicating inter-task learning potential not achieved in~\cite{zhao2025diception}.